tuxalin/vulkanri/README.md

 ## Usage

-You can check the examples folder to see how it's used.
+Check the examples folder to see how it's used.

 ## Contributing